 Since our inception in October 2001, our aim as an organisation has always been to fill in the gaps in young people’s education to equip them with the best tools and strategies for success which are not always focused on in schools.
 Almost two decades later, I am proud to say we have delivered on that commitment and more.
-It is with this in mind that I have some very exciting news to share with you all.
-One of my mentors and dear friends, Michael Adamedes, has agreed to work with us on a very special one-day event called Mind Matters.
+In 2018 one of my mentors and dear friends, Michael Adamedes, has agreed to work with us on a very special one-day event called Mind Matters.

-In this first ever Mind Matters event Michael Adamedes will be working with the mind of a personality.
+At Mind Matters Michael Adamedes will be working with the mind of a personality.
 How has your perspective in life been conditioned?
 How do you get stuck in certain ways of behaving and feeling.
 Fundamentally when you begin to understand the personality and how it has been conditioned, there are three basic negative beliefs we get stuck with.

 Michael Adamedes speaking at the 5-Day Camp